 How much will a 3.5kW panel cost?

 You can expect to pay around £5,000 for a 3.5kW solar panel system.
-If you want to compare prices from local installers operating in your area enter your postcode in the form at the top of this page.
+If you want to get a free quote from a local installer, enter your details in the form at the top of this page.

 Will 3.5kW be enough for my home?

 In most cases a 3.5kW system is plenty for the average home.
 In any case restrictions on the size of the average roof will mean that larger systems are simply not possible.
 It is also worth pointing out that larger systems are subject to different feed-in-tariffs making the 3.5kW size ideal for making the best return on your investment.